patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 The following IO elements of the Basys-3 board are used in the demo:

-## Seven Segment Display (callout #4)
+## Seven-Segment Display (callout #4)
-The sevent segment display displays the current demo mode.
-Here is the lists of the demo modes:
+The seven-segment display shows the current demo mode.
+Here is the list of the demo modes:
 * **buf**
 * not
 * nand